w3ixi4ng/ClassPart-Tracker-Padlet/README.md

 - Introduce a GUI for ease of use.

-## Created by Lau to simplify classroom engagement tracking. 📚✨
+## Created by Lau to simplify classroom participation tracking. 📚✨

 ## Let me know if you want to tweak this for a more technical audience, include screenshots, or add contribution guidelines—it’s your masterpiece, I’m just polishing it. 😄